coderpair/wb/README.md

 npm install wb-rdbeach
 ```

-Finally, you can start the server:
+Finally, you can start the server.
+Go to the wb-rdbeach directory and type:

 ```
 PORT=8080 npm start